arctouch-victorbotamedi/flutter_flavors/README.md

 With that the project already build with flavors.
 To change the buindle ID we go to target build settings configurations.
 There you can see a `Product Bundle Identifier`, expanding it shows all our configs, so we can set any ID for any configuration.

 To change the app name per flavor, on target build settings configurations, add an user defined setting and call it `APP_DISPLAY_NAME`.
-Now if you expande it you can see the setting for each flavor, so you can set whatever name you want for each flavor.
+Now if you expand it you can see the setting for each flavor, so you can set whatever name you want for each flavor.
 Then go to `Info.plist` and set the `Bundle display name` to be `$(APP_DISPLAY_NAME)`.

 ## Flutter Flavors